Airlines swoop on fallen Monarch for experienced pilots

 Britain’s Monarch Airlines collapsed on Monday, causing the cancellation of hundreds of thousands of holidays, after falling victim to intense competition for flights and a weaker pound.

-“There is growth in many UK airlines, and we’ll be working with them to see if we can ensure the skill and experience of Monarch isn’t lost,” Brian Strutton, General Secretary at the British Airline Pilots Association, saying the union had been approached by Thomson (TUIT.L), Wizz Air (WIZZ.L), BA CityFlyer (ICAG.L), Virgin Atlantic, Aer Lingus and Flybe (FLYB.L).
+“There is growth in many UK airlines, and we’ll be working with them to see if we can ensure the skill and experience of Monarch isn’t lost,” Brian Strutton, General Secretary at the British Airline Pilots Association, saying the union had been approached by Thomson, Wizz Air, BA CityFlyer , Virgin Atlantic, Aer Lingus and Flybe .

 Transport Minister Chris Grayling said he had spoken to airlines who were looking to hire some of Monarch’s “first rate team of people”.